 Small towns have a way of winning us over.
 With charm practically oozing from cobblestone streets and character seeping from storybook buildings, small towns are often the most memorable places to visit.
-From Mondsee, Austria to Hakone, Japan, we’ve been privileged to visited some incredible small towns around the world.
+From Mondsee, Austria, to Hakone, Japan, and even Marfa, Texas we’ve been privileged to visited some incredible small towns around the world.
 But the United States has its fair share of cute, small towns, as well.
 Many of the most charming towns in America are already popular destinations for weekend getaways.
 Still others remain somewhat undiscovered.
 We recently visited one of these little-known US towns.
 It had all the makings of a tourist town… except the tourists.
 (You can read about our discovery at the end of this post.)
 Our visit to this quaint town inspired us to want to learn about other obscure, lesser-visited small towns in the USA.
 So, we reached out to a few well-traveled, amazingly talented bloggers from across the globe.
 We asked them to weigh in on the top small towns in America you should visit before they become popular.

 How we have classified a ‘small town’